 During postoperative visits, we will help you clean the surgical areas to help avoid infection and decay.

 There are several follow-up visits after a gum graft.
-Four is typical, but the number and timing of visits varies with the type of procedure and the progress of your healing.
+Four is typical, but the number and timing of visits vary with the type of procedure and the progress of your healing.

 These visits will occur on the day after your procedure, the week after your procedure, a few weeks after your procedure, and about a month and a half after your procedure.